Revision Date: 20th July 2021

-6.2 Supplier shall cooperate with Company and take such reasonable commercial steps as are directed by Company to assist in the investigation, mitigation and remediation of each such personal data breach.
+6.2 Supplier shall cooperate with Company and take such reasonable steps as are directed by Company to assist in the investigation, mitigation, and remediation of each such personal data breach.

 Consistent with the size and complexity of its organisation, Supplier shall maintain its own privacy process that manages its handling of personal information and includes a documented data breach response.
 Supplier will appoint (or have appointed) a leader to oversee this privacy process.
 Where necessary, Supplier shall assist Company in completing privacy impact assessments and in consultations with the relevant supervisory authorities.

-Supplier shall fully comply with all applicable governmental, legal, regulatory and professional requirements, relating to privacy including EU Data Protection Laws.
-For the purposes of the EU Data Protection Laws, Supplier is considered a data processor in relation to the Personal Data it accesses under the Agreement and the Company the data controller.
+Supplier shall fully comply with all applicable governmental, legal, regulatory, and professional requirements, relating to privacy including Data Protection Laws.
+For the purposes of Data Protection Laws, Supplier is considered a data processor in relation to the Personal Data it accesses under the Agreement and the Company the data controller.

 9.1 Supplier shall implement and maintain compliance with appropriate technical and organisational security measures (including the measures set out below) to process and protect Personal Data.

 9.2 Compliance with industry standards.
-Supplier shall use organisational, administrative, physical, and technical policies, standards and controls to protect Personal Data against the unauthorised or unlawful processing and against accidental loss or destruction of, or damage to, Personal Data.
-Such measures shall be consistent with current accepted industry standards (e.g. the NIST Cyber Security Framework, ISO 27001/27002, etc.) and comply at all times with all applicable laws concerning the protection and securing of information.
+Supplier shall use organisational, administrative, physical, and technical policies, standards, and controls to protect Personal Data against the unauthorised or unlawful processing and against accidental loss or destruction of, or damage to, Personal Data.
+Such measures shall be consistent with current accepted industry standards (e.g., the NIST Cyber Security Framework, ISO 27001/27002, etc.) and comply at all times with all Data Protection Laws concerning the protection and securing of information.